 3) SAQA makes sure the credentials or qualification documents are authentic and genuine, as claimed by individuals.

-4) Once the above is completed, SAQA compares the foreign qualifications to that of South African qualifications.
+4) After Steps 1 – 3 are completed, SAQA compares the foreign qualifications to that of South African qualifications.
 It undertakes this function by viewing the structure and results of the international qualifications.
-After that, it places them within the South African National Qualification Framework.
+The foreign qualification is placed within the South African National Qualification Framework by SAQA.

 - Only nationally recognized institutions can issue a formal qualification that will be recognizable by the South African Qualification Authority (SAQA).